EmilyBlackb/math5610/Software_Manual/2-VectorNorm.md

 Output from the lines above:

-      1.71561
+      4.29848
       Error: the vector needs to have either 1 column or 1 row

-The resulting output is the 2-norm of the vector input.
+The first resulting output is the 2-norm of the vector v input.
+The second line of output is the error message associated with not entering a vector as input.

 **Implementation/Code:** The following is the code for twonormv()